Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model: Methods and Observables

 where \(T\) is the pump period.
 The accumulated pumped charge [spin] at time $t$ is calculated via

 where the total particle and spin currents, averaged over two links are

+where $J_j=J(1+\delta(-1)^j)$.
 In order to minimize transient non-adiabatic effects, the pumping is first started slowly via a quadratic ramp-up of the driving \cite{Privitera2018}.
-We use a pumping period of \(TJ=50\), which is enough to assure quasi-adiabaticity for the IHB and IHZ models.
+We use a pumping period of \(TJ=50\), which is enough to ensure quasi-adiabaticity for the IHB and IHZ models.
 For the IH model, strong finite-size effects \cite{Li2017} make Lanczos calculations unfeasible.
 We therefore also use infinite-system density matrix renormalization group (DMRG) methods \cite{Schollwock2011,McCulloch2008} to calculate the pumped charge in time-dependent simulations.
 The ground state is calculated via the variational uniform matrix-product state (VUMPS) method \cite{Zauner-stauber2018}.
 The time-evolution is carried out via infinite time-evolving block decimation (iTEBD) \cite{Orus2008b}.
 For the IH model, we use a period of \(TJ = 1000\) and a maximum bond dimension of \(\chi = 200\).
+All DMRG calculations are done using the ITensor library for Julia \cite{itensor}.